MONKEY MUSIC LIMITED – PRIVACY NOTICE

 In connection with such transfers: this is made on the basis of an adequacy decision, namely: the Privacy Shield for transfers to the US; or the European Commission has decided that the relevant non-EU country ensures an adequate level of protection.

-7.1 How long we will hold your personal data for
+8 - How long we will hold your personal data for

 Where we no longer need to process your personal data for the purposes set out in this Privacy Notice then we will delete your personal data from our system.
 This means that if you or your child does not attend a Monkey Music class for a long period of time and then return to us then we may not have retained your details.
 In such instances, with our apologies, you may need to register with us again in order to receive our goods and services.

-7.2 Why should you provide us with personal data?
+9 - Why should you provide us with personal data?

 Your personal data belongs to you and your family and we would like you to be comfortable with the level of information you disclose to us: you do not have to provide us with any personal data if you do not wish to do so.

 However, please be aware that we do need to use your personal data in order to fulfil our contractual obligations to you and to provide you with the goods and services you have elected to receive.
 In creating a profile on our system you are providing us with the basic personal data that we need in order to do this.

 Where we ask for your consent to process your personal data, you are free to withdraw any consent you may give.
-In addition you are entitled to object to any other processing of your personal data we carry out where we do so in accordance with our own legitimate interests, a list of which is set out in section 4.4 (please also see section 8.5 below for a list of your rights in this respect).
+In addition you are entitled to object to any other processing of your personal data we carry out where we do so in accordance with our own legitimate interests, a list of which is set out in the table above (please also see below for a list of your rights in this respect).
 Please note, however, that where you do withdraw your consent or otherwise object to our processing of your personal data then this may impact our ability to provide you with goods and services (e.g. if we cannot contact you to tell you about a venue change or if you withdraw consent to our using any health-related information you provide about your child).

-8 yOUR RIGHTS in relation to your personal data
+10 - YOUR RIGHTS in relation to your personal data

-8.1 Your right to access your personal data in our possession
+a.
+Your right to access your personal data in our possession

 You have the right to obtain from us confirmation as to whether or not we are processing your personal data and, where that is the case, access such personal data and be made aware of the information set out in this Privacy Notice in relation to such data.

 If you would like to exercise this right, please contact us using the contact details set out above.
 We do not usually charge for this but if we consider the request to be excessive or involve a disproportionate amount of labour on our part we reserve the right to apply an administration fee of £10 (or the sum permitted under applicable law) to respond to any such request by you.

-8.2 Your right to have inaccurate personal data rectified
+b.
+Your right to have inaccurate personal data rectified

 You have the right to obtain from us the rectification of inaccurate personal data that we hold and which concerns you.
 We will do this without undue delay.
 If you would like to exercise this right, please contact us using the contact details set out above.